ice-wm/manual/index.md

 - `MenuMaximalWidth = 0`

-  Maximal width of popup menus, 2/3 of the screen’s width if set to zero.
+  Maximal width of popup menus, 2/3 of the screen's width if set to zero.

 - `NestedThemeMenuMinNumber = 25`